top of page

 Evaluation

 Whether large or small scale, CBAS can undertake evaluation excavations efficiently and economically, providing quick results and advice on how to mitigate any archaeological remains discovered.
-(Note: if archaeological remains are discovered there will often need to be further excavation work required prior to any development taking place).

 Watching Brief